epfl-ada/ada-2023-project-padawans/README.md

   - Focus on the years 1900 to 2010 within the 20th and beginning of the 21st century.

 - **For Q1 - Correlation Analysis of Genres and Socio-Political Events:**
+(To be able to vizualize this section you need plotly)
   - Plot the number and percentage of movies per genre and per year.
   - Visualize the evolution of genres over time (e.g., using bar plots, line plots) to identify trends.
   - Visualize the box office shares of movie genres over time.